Most women develop breast pain (mastalgia) at some stage in life. In most cases the pain develops in the days just before a period.

 It is thought that women with cyclical breast pain have breast tissue which is more sensitive than usual to the normal hormonal changes that occur each month.
 It is not due to any hormone disease or to any problem in the breast itself.
 It is not related to any other breast conditions.
 Although it is not serious, it can be a nuisance.

-What are the treatment options for cyclical breast pain?
+Treatment options for cyclical breast pain

 No treatment may be needed if the symptoms are mild.
 Many women are reassured by knowing that cyclical breast pain is not a symptom of cancer or serious breast disease.
 The problem may settle by itself within 3-6 months.
 Studies have shown that cyclical breast pain goes away within three months in about 3 in 10 cases.
 However, in up to 6 in 10 women where the pain has gone, it develops again sometime within two years.
 So, in other words, cyclical breast pain may come and go over the years.